 Plus, you can still continue listing on third-party vacation rental sites like Airbnb, Booking.com, and Vrbo without worrying about double-bookings.
 Not only will it take care of the calendar synchronization, but it will also bill your guests and create invoices.
 Thanks to its ability to integrate with your Stripe account, everything is also kept secure.

 A second option is to use a third-party website host.
 Though, this requires more time and web design knowledge.

-When going this route, your first step will be to register with a hosting provider, like GoDaddy or Bluehost.
+When going this route, your first step will be to register with a hosting provider, like GoDaddy, Ultahost or Bluehost, or one of the best Django hosting.
 Then, you will still need to buy your property domain too.
 Depending on your hosting provider, you will be able to do this via its page.